 Working in tandem with our resident prosthodontist, you can trust our implant dentist to give you the beautiful smile you deserve!
 Contact us for your complimentary consult to see if you are a good candidate for dental implants.

 I like the fact that Clear Correct manufactures their aligners right here in the United States, not offshore like Invisalign.
 Does Invisalign have more fancy bells and whistles for the provider…yes.
-But those bells and whistles don’t translate into a benefit can pass along to the patient.
+But those bells and whistles don’t translate into a benefit we can pass along to the patient other than price.

 What Invisalign and ClearCorrect Have in Common: